adoptium/adoptium.net-redesign/content/blog/eclipse-temurin-8u401-11022-1710-and-2102-available/index.md

 ## New and Noteworthy

 ### Dropping Temurin Arm 32-bit Linux binaries for JDK 21 and up
-As per the Eclipse Adoptium PMC decision (minuted here), the project will not produce Temurin binaries for Arm 32-bit Linux for JDK 21 and up.
+As per the Eclipse Adoptium PMC decision, the project will not produce Temurin binaries for Arm 32-bit Linux for JDK 21 and up.
 This decision is based on several criteria, including download statistics, level of support for the platform in the upstream OpenJDK project and interest from Adoptium Working Group members.

 ### Availability of s390x Linux and ppc64 AIX platforms in JDK 21.0.2+13
 We are pleased to announce the availability of these 2 platforms for JDK 21.0.2+13.
 We were unable to release them during our October 2023 release period, so this is the first time that production-ready JDK 21 Temurin binaries have been published out of the project.